souffle-lang/souffle-lang.github.io/_docs/execute.md

 ===================================================================
 ```

-The defaults are taken from the compiler invocation, which may be overwritten with user defined parameters of the stand-alone executable.
+The defaults are taken from the compiler invocation, which may be overwritten with user defined parameters of the standalone executable.
+Note that if the profiling option is enabled, the standalone executable has the additional option ```-p``` (see below).

-The option ```-g <class>.cpp``` synthesizes a C++ class from a Soufflé input program.
-The C++ can be embedded in other tools.
-Ensure that the Soufflé include paths are enabled, and the flag ```__EMBEDDED_SOUFFLE__``` is set.
-More information about the C++ interface can be read in the [interface section](/docs/interface/).

 ## Feedback-Directed Compilation

-Soufflé facilitates feedback-directed compilation, i.e., the interpreter executes a Datalog program.
-While executing the Datalog program on-the-fly, the runtime behavior (relation sizes, etc.) is monitored, and used for producing a compiled executable of the input program.
-The feedback-directed compilation mode is enabled using the flags
+Soufflé has implemented feedback-directed compilation, i.e., the interpreter executes a Datalog program.
+Whilst executing the Datalog program on-the-fly, the runtime behaviour (relation sizes, etc.) are collected and used for producing a compiled executable of the input program.
+The feedback-directed compilation is enabled using the flags
 ```
 souffle --auto-schedule -o <exec> <prog>.dl
 ```
 where ```<exec>``` is the executable generated by the input program ```<prog>.dl``` using feedback-directed compilation.
-At the moment the query planner is still very experimental and does not produce good query plans.
-Optimizing queries by hand give better performance.
-More details can be found in the section for [performance tuning](tuning).
+At the moment the query planner is still very experimental and does not produce optimal query plans.
+Optimising queries by hand give better performance.
+More details can be found in the section for [performance tuning](performance-tuning).

-# Profiling
+## Profiling

-Soufflé has a profiler.
-The profile log for profiler is generated by enabling
-the option```-p <log-file>```.
-Profiling is available for the interpreter and
-the compiler.
-The profiler is described in the [profiler](/docs/profiler) section of the manual.
+As a side-effect of execution, a profile log can be generated.
+The profile log can be visualized using the souffle-profiler.
+The option for enabling the profile log is ```-p <log-file>``` that works for the interpreter as well as the compiler.
+The profiler is described in the [profiler](profiler) section.

+Soufflé has various command line options to control the execution mode and parameterise the Soufflé input program.

 # Warning Options